If you’ve come across a file with the .xmpeg extension and aren’t sure what to do with it, you’re not alone.

 A .xmpeg file is not a standard video format like .mp4 or .avi.
 In most cases, it is:

-• Associated with older video conversion tools, such as Xmpeg, which were used to encode or convert video files.
+An MPEG video file with a custom or renamed extension, associated with older video conversion tools, such as Xmpeg, which were used to encode or convert video files.

 Common Errors When Opening .xmpeg Files